Using C++

 ... static void i_OnClose(MainWindow *window, Event *e); ... window_OnClose(this->window, listener(this, i_OnClose, MainWindow)); ... |

-However, we may want to use member functions as callbacks, using implicit this pointer as the receiver.
-To do this, we force our MainWindow
+However, we may want to use member functions as event handlers, using the this pointer as the receiver.
+To do this, we derive our MainWindow

 .